 This is one of the few big photography awards in which the public casts a vote, considering most of the people who pass through the AGO will have no art historical background, why do you think they voted for you?

-Photography is a very democratic process, it’s the most ubiquitous art form on the planet.
-I mean we’re downloading a billion photographs every day.
+Photography backgrounds is a very democratic process, it’s the most ubiquitous art form on the planet.
+I mean we’re downloading a billion photograph backdrops every day.
 I think people relate to that, but when you see the work I hope the work resonates with the viewer on a deeper level.
 It’s very important to me to have that back and forth

 How do you see you work in the context of the plights America is facing right now in terms of racial conflicts and growing socio-economic disparity?
 Are you trying to give an intimate portrayal of what those concept on a micro level?